 User Reviews and Other Public Forums

 In connection with the use of our Physician Directory, users are able to submit provider reviews.
-WebMD also features several message board areas and other public forums where users with similar interests including with respect to certain medical conditions can share information and support one another or where users can post questions for experts to answer.
+WebMD also features several message board areas and other public forums where users can post reviews, share information and support one another or where users can post questions for experts to answer.
 We also offer online discussions moderated by healthcare experts.
 Our reviews feature in the Physician Directory and our message boards are open to the public and should not be considered private.

-Any information (including personal information) you share in any online message board or other forum is by design open to the public and is not private.
+Any information (including personal information) you share in any review, online message board, or other forum is by design open to the public and is not private.
 You should think carefully before posting any personal information in any public forum.
 What you post can be seen, disclosed to or collected by third parties and may be used by others in ways we cannot control or predict, including to contact you for unauthorized purposes.
 As with any public forum on any site, the information you post may also show up in third-party search engines.

 Emails You Send to WebMD